Olulu108/Iowa-housing-price-prediction/README.md

 # Iowa Housing Price Prediction 🏡

+### A Machine Learning Project to Forecast Housing Prices in Iowa

-This project uses machine learning to predict housing prices based on the Ames, Iowa housing dataset.
-The goal is to build a regression model that accurately estimates the final sale price of a house.
+This project provides a complete walkthrough of a machine learning workflow to predict housing prices using the Ames, Iowa dataset.
+The analysis covers everything from data cleaning and feature engineering to training and comparing regression models.
+The goal is to build a model that accurately estimates the final sale price of a house.

+---

+## 📊 Project Analysis & Key Insights

+The core of this project is a systematic approach to building and evaluating a predictive model.
+The process demonstrates key techniques in data preprocessing and machine learning to uncover factors influencing house prices.

+### Key Findings from the Analysis

+The analysis provides several key insights into the Ames housing market and the effectiveness of different modeling techniques:

+* **Feature Importance:** The analysis revealed that features like `GarageCars`, `Neighborhood`, and `LotArea` are strong predictors of the final sale price.

+* **Model Performance:** The Random Forest Regressor (`R²: 0.69`) significantly outperformed the baseline Linear Regression model (`R²: 0.65`), showing its strength in handling complex, non-linear relationships.

+* **Data Preprocessing Impact:** Effective scaling of numeric data with `StandardScaler` and one-hot encoding of categorical data were crucial steps for achieving model accuracy.

 ---